 Conclusion

-Used naturally and in the right setting, IT can make conversations feel more expressive, relatable, and human.
+Used thoughtfully, it can help conversations feel more relaxed, relatable, and human.